evansun922/nginx-quic/README.md

 At present, this project had only been tested under the Linux kernel and epoll network, which requires Linux kernel 4.18.20-1.
 El6.
 Elrepo.
 X86_64 and above, currently, nginx-quic only test on 1.14.2 and 1.16.0 version of nginx,  and nginx-1.16.0 and above is recommended.

+We implemented a set of "RTMP over quic" solutions, using  [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module)  for the server and [srs-librtmp](https://github.com/ossrs/srs) for the client,  this srs-librtmp-quic project links is https://github.com/sonysuqin/SrsQuic.

 There is a compiled nginx-quic in bin,you can run it on centos, redhat, ubuntu, etc, the test nginx-quic's --prefix=/opt/nginx/.

 [中文版文档](https://github.com/evansun922/nginx-quic/blob/master/README-CN.md)